 Assistant Professor of Chemistry, Lehman College, CUNY

-Doctoral Faculty of Chemistry, Graduate Center, CUNY
+Doctoral Faculty of Ph.D.
+Program in Chemistry, CUNY Graduate Center

-Doctoral Faculty of Biochemistry, Graduate Center, CUNY
+Doctoral Faculty of Ph.D.
+Program in Biochemistry, CUNY Graduate Center

 ✉️ chuni.wang@lehman.cuny.edu